Voices of Ancient Queens: Fight for What You Value and Never Give Up (A tale from my travels in Thailand.)

 I thought about the events, beginning years back but also in just the past few days, that had led me to be standing here, with Queen Suriyothai, so far from home.

 I wondered what the connection was between this brave queen and the elephants that had been with me since 2012, and the strong connection I felt to those majestic animals.
-Maybe there was no connection at all, or maybe the elephants had just been a way to get me to here.
+Maybe there was no connection at al.